Flexible Gravitational-Wave Parameter Estimation with Transformers: Data settings

 \section{Data settings}

-\sec{Prior} The prior ranges follow~\citep{dax_is:2022}, except for the luminosity distance, for which we adopt $d_L \in [0.1, 6]~\mathrm{Gpc}$.
+\sec{Prior} The prior ranges are listed in Tab.~\ref{table:priors} and follow~\citep{dax_is:2022}, except for the luminosity distance, for which we adopt $d_L \in [0.1, 6]~\mathrm{Gpc}$.
 This choice reflects that we train a single \dingoT model rather than three separate models for different $d_L$ ranges.

 \sec{Frequency settings} For the 48~events consistent with the chosen prior ranges, we extracted the frequency ranges from the \mbox{GWTC-2.1}~\citep{ligo_data_release_gwtc21_zenodo:2022} and \mbox{GWTC-3}~\citep{ligo_data_release_gwtc3_zenodo:2021} data releases and the detector configurations from the corresponding catalogs~\citep{ligo_gwtc-21:2024, ligo_gwtc-3:2023}.
 These configurations cover an overall frequency range of $[20,~1792]~\si{\hertz}$, and all events are analyzed using a fixed signal duration of \mbox{$T = \SI{8}{\second}$}, leaving amortization over different frequency resolutions for future work.
 A complete summary of the event-specific settings is provided in Tab.~\ref{table:event_configs}.